 For much of history, children lived hard lives, without much of a childhood.
 Childhood as we know it is a Victorian invention.
-Discipline was quite common at home and at school.

 Time to Parent

-Still, parents were warned not to indulge their children with too much affection because it would make them grow up spoiled and soft.
+Still, parents were warned not to indulge their children with much affection because it would make them grow up spoiled and soft.
 Parents were told not to hug their children or have them sit on their laps.
 Instead, they were to shake hands.

 Children are Different

-But children were still expected to do chores and many worked outside the home.
+But children were still expected to do chores, and many worked outside the home.